-10. Links with external professional agencies
+12. Links with external professional agencies

 Long Mead Community Primary School recognises that it won't be able to meet all the needs of every pupil.
-Whenever necessary the school will work with external support services such as:
+Whenever necessary, the school will work with external support services such as:

-- · Speech and language therapists
+- Speech and language therapists

 - Specialist teachers or support services

 - Educational psychologists

 - Occupational therapists, speech and language therapists or physiotherapists

 - General practitioners or paediatricians

 - School nurses

 - Child and adolescent mental health services (CAMHS)

-- · Education welfare officers
+- Education welfare officers

 - Social services

-- · Bereavement organisations

-- Counselling services

-11. Admission and accessibility arrangements
+13. Admission and accessibility arrangements